 - send your CV to

 Please note: Should you be shortlisted for potential work by an academic staff member, you will undergo a competitive recruitment and selection process in line with University policy, including an interview with the chief investigator/and or members of the research project team.

-If you are interested in a particular area of nursing research, take a look at our research research themes and indicate on your form if there is an area of research you are particularly interested in being involved with, in case this can be accommodated.
+If you are interested in a particular area of nursing research, take a look at our research themes and indicate on your form which area of research you are particularly interested in being involved with, in case this can be accommodated.